Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 It might make a fun addition to your hiking pack list.

-Safety for women hikers can be as simple as that!
+Safety for women day hikers and backpackers can be as simple as that!